 Earthquake in southern Philippines kills four, damages infrastructure

-Debris from a building of Surigao State College and Technology is seen on a car after an earthquake hit Surigao city, southern Philippines February 10, 2017.
 Four people died and more than 100 were injured after a powerful earthquake struck the island of Mindanao in the southern Philippines late Friday, damaging some structures and cutting power in many areas, local officials said.
+The damaged facade of a hotel is seen after an earthquake hit Surigao city, southern Philippines February 10, 2017.

 Discussions